Skip to main content

 How and where to install the Airthings for Business devices

-This guide provides detailed instructions for installing Airthings for Business devices.
-Before beginning the installation process, ensure that the following prerequisites have been met:
+This guide provides detailed instructions for installing your Airthings for Business devices.

-3. You have created a building and its spaces within the Dashboard.
-(Spaces can also be created during the installation process).
+3. You have created a building and its rooms in the Dashboard (You can also create rooms during the installation process).

-If you have not yet completed these steps, please refer to the Getting Started Guide for detailed instructions.
+If you still need to complete these steps, please refer to the Getting Started guide for detailed instructions.

-• Optimal Location: Position the sensor where you want to measure air quality.
-The device itself is recommended to cover (but not limited to) less than 50 square meters.
+• Optimal placement: Place the sensor where you want to measure indoor air quality.
+The recommended area covered by the device is 50 square meters or less (but not limited to).

-• Within Hub Range: Ensure the sensor is within range of the Hub.
-The SmartLink protocol can effectively penetrate up to 3 thick concrete walls/floors or 10 drywalls in an office building.
-However, older industrial buildings or deep underground areas may present challenges and should be evaluated prior to installation.
+• Within Hub range: Ensure the sensor is within range of the Hub.
+The SmartLink protocol can penetrate up to 3 thick concrete walls/floors or 10 drywall partitions in an office building.
+However, older industrial buildings or deep underground areas may present challenges and should be assessed before installation.

-• Height: Mount the sensor at a height between 1.1 to 1.8 meters (3.6 to 5.9 feet), known as the "breathing zone," for optimal air quality measurement.
+• Height: For optimal air quality measurement, mount the sensor at a height between 1.1 and 1.8 meters (3.6 to 5.9 feet), known as the "breathing zone".

 • For permanent installations, use a screw to secure the sensor.